agentheath/portfolio/writing/mattermost/migrating_from_irc.md

 ## What's different

 * **App support**: Mattermost offers a fully-featured web client as well as native desktop and mobile apps for Mac, Windows, Linux, iOS, and Android.
-* **No intern dependencies**: Our deployment of Mattermost is externally hosted.
+* **No internal dependencies**: Our deployment of Mattermost is externally hosted.
 Mattermost has minimal dependence on our internal _Company_ infrastructure.
 Even in the event of a major site event that takes down all _Company_ infrastructure, Mattermost will remain up and running.
 Our bots are the exception to this since they depend on internal servers.
 * **UI**: The Mattermost user interface is modeled after Slack's interface.
 * **IRC commands mirrored without usernames**: All commands in IRC are mirrored to Mattermost via the Matterbridge service.
 However, these messages and commands will be displayed in Mattermost as coming from the default user "*mattermost*" rather than the username of the original sender.